carta/flipper-client/README.md

 # Development

-Clone the repo and run `pip install -e .` to get the environment set up.
+Clone the repo and run `pip install -e .[dev]` to get the environment set up.
 Test are run with the `pytest` command.